PiFinder™ User Manual

 The PiFinder is a self-contained telescope positioning device.
 It tells you where your telescope is pointed, lets you pick a target such as a galaxy or other DSO, and directs you on how to move the scope to find it.
 There are other nice features alongside these core functions, but the PiFinder is designed primarily to get interesting objects into your eyepiece for a look.

 To direct you, the PiFinder needs to know where your telescope is pointed.
 It works this out directly, by photographing the night sky and examining the star patterns to determine which section of sky it’s seeing — incredibly fast (up to 20 times per second!) and very accurately.
-This only works while the scope is still, so it pairs that camera with an accelerometer that estimates how far the scope has moved since the last solve.
+This only works while the scope is still, so it pairs that camera with an accelerometer (the IMU, as the Status screen and Settings menu call it) that estimates how far the scope has moved since the last solve.
 The estimate carries some error, but the moment you stop, a fresh photo corrects it.
+The PiFinder works out its own orientation as it solves, so it can be mounted at any angle — it doesn’t need to sit upright — as long as the camera points the same way as your scope.

 Knowing where your scope points and where thousands of interesting objects sit, the PiFinder combines the two to show you how to move the scope to bring any of those objects into your eyepiece.
 Because it observes your actual pointing direction, you can trust you’re on target.